 The Board further finds that CMS' current interpretation of the DSH statute applied in these cases improperly conflates the statutory terms "entitled" and "eligible" as used in a single sentence within the DSH statute.
 CMS' current interpretation construes these terms to have the same meaning, violating the elementary principle of statutory construction that Congress does not intend the same meaning when it uses different terms in different parts of the same statute.
 See, e.g., Russello v.
 United States, 464 U.S. 16, 23 (1983).
-The Board agrees with the Metropolitan Hospital court's holding that the statutory terms "entitled" and "eligible" are "conceptually and practically distinct and not to be used interchangeably."
+The Board agrees with the Metropolitan Hospital court's holding that the statutory terms "entitled" and "eligible" are

+"conceptually and practically distinct and not to be used interchangeably."
 702 F.Supp.2d at 825.
 The distinctions between these two terms and the impropriety of conflating them as having the same meaning has been established for over a decade.
 See Jewish Hosp.
 Inc., 19 F.3d at 274-75; Cabell Huntington Hosp., 101 F.3d at 988 (4th Cir.
 1996); Legacy Emanuel Hosp. and Health Ctr., 97 F.3d at 1265-66 (9th Cir.
 1996).

 The Board finds that the exclusion of the M+C days at issue is contrary to the DSH regulation that was in effect during the periods at issue.
-The regulation in effect interpreted the statutory phrase "entitled to benefits under part A" to mean "covered" by

-Medicare part A, see, e.g., 42 C.F.R. § 412.106(b)(2)(i) (1997), and the part A coverage regulations define "covered" to mean "services for which the law and regulations authorize Medicare payment."
+The regulation in effect interpreted the statutory phrase "entitled to benefits under part A" to mean "covered" by Medicare part A, see, e.g., 42 C.F.R. § 412.106(b)(2)(i) (1997), and the part A coverage regulations define "covered" to mean "services for which the law and regulations authorize Medicare payment."
 42 C.F.R. § 409.3 (1997).
-The Board finds this interpretation of the regulation is consistent with the Secretary's statements of intent at the time she adopted the DSH regulation in 1986, 51 Fed.
+This interpretation of the regulation is consistent with the Secretary's statements of intent at the time she adopted the DSH regulation in 1986, 51 Fed.
 Reg.
-31454, 31460-61, in subsequent litigation before multiple federal courts of appeals and in the Administrator's 1996 decision in Presbyterian Med.
+31454, 31460-61, in subsequent litigation before multiple federal courts of appeals, see Provider Ex.
+37-39, and in the Administrator's 1996 decision in Presbyterian Med.
 Ctr. of Philadelphia v.
 Aetna Life Ins.
 Co., CMS Administrator, November 29, 1996, Medicare and Medicaid Guide (CCH) ¶45,032, at 4.
 This is also consistent with CMS's calculation of the Medicare/SSI fraction for periods before the 2004 change in policy.
-69 Fed.
+See 69 Fed.
 Reg.
 48916, 49098 (Aug.
 11, 2004).

-The Board has found in previous cases8 that CMS' actual practice was to not count the M+C days in the SSI fraction prior to 2004.
-When this is combined with CMS' numerous statements on not counting the days as part A days, it is also persuaded that CMS does not have a long-standing policy of counting part C days as part A days for DSH purposes.
-The Board nevertheless concludes that CMS' conflicting interpretations, its motivation, or whether or not the Providers would benefit from a particular interpretation is not dispositive of the statutory construction question at the heart of this dispute.
-It finds that question to have been properly answered by the federal court cases discussed above.9
+The Board finds the evidence persuasive that CMS' actual practice was to not count the M+C days in the SSI fraction prior to 2004.
+See PRRB Decision 2010-D52, Southwest Consulting DSH Medicare+Choice Days Groups v.
+BlueCross BlueShield Association, September 30, 2010, at 14.
+When this is combined with CMS' numerous statements on not counting the days as part A days, the Board is further convinced that CMS did not have a long-standing policy of counting part C days as part A days for DSH purposes.
+The Board nevertheless concludes that CMS' conflicting interpretations, its motivation, and whether or not the Providers would benefit from a particular interpretation are not dispositive of the statutory construction question at the heart of this dispute.
+The Board finds that question to have been properly answered by the federal court cases discussed above.7